Revival8697/RPG-Maker-MV-MZ-Linux-Guide/README.md

     Edited parameters: `"hasEncryptedImages":false,"hasEncryptedAudio":false`.

 ### Optimize the image files
-This requires the image files to be decrypted.
-This reduces the images size.
+Requires the image files to be decrypted.
+Reduces the image files size.

 1. Copy the `optimize.sh` file in this repository to your game folder.